Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Illustration with SEER-Medicare data

-In Analysis II, we included in the treatment propensity score model all the interactions between HRR and the covariates in Analysis I. After excluding claims codes and binary interaction terms with less than 10 occurances, we have $43466$ covariates for the PS model in Analysis II.
+In addition to the above, heterogeneity in treatment pattern has been noticed across geographic regions \citep{HarlanEtal01}.
+In our data, geographic region is described by the hospital referral region (HRR).
+In Analysis II, we included in the treatment propensity score model all the interactions between HRR and the covariates in Analysis I. After excluding claims codes and binary interaction terms with less than 10 occurrences, we have $43466$ covariates for the PS model in Analysis II.
 The large number of additional interaction terms puts the PS model in the $p \approx n$ scenario.
-As it turned out, the analysis results were numerically stable and quantitatively similar to Analysis I above, despite the dramatically increased number of covariates in the PS model.
+However, the results were numerically stable and quantitatively similar to Analysis I above, despite the dramatically increased number of covariates.